scottfr/SystemsBook/1 Learning/learning.md

 ----------

-**Exercise**: Take a few minutes and identify half a dozen situations you're familiar with where there are stocks that accumulate over time.
+**Exercise**.
+Take a few minutes and identify half a dozen situations you're familiar with where there are stocks that accumulate over time.
 What are the quantities for those stocks, e.g., gallons, pounds, kilograms, etc..
 What are the flows that increase and decrease them and what are the time frames over which you think about the accumulation of that stock?

 ----------